illinois-cs415/illinois-cs415.github.io/_assignments/mp0.md

 After that try to complete the tuitorial
 Your First Hour in UE 5.2 [Epic Link](https://dev.epicgames.com/community/learning/courses/3ke/your-first-hour-in-unreal-engine-5-2/vvdk/your-first-hour-in-unreal-engine-5-2-overview)<br/>

-**You do not have to be using version 5.2 to complete the titorial.** It should work with newer versions as well.
+**You do not have to be using version 5.2 to complete the tutorial.** It should work with newer versions as well.

 ### Submit the Survey